Abstract Submission results have been announced!

 It takes time to develop a high quality organized session proposal, so start networking early.

-For general enquiries about abstract submissions please contact firstname.lastname@example.org.
+For general inquiries about abstract submissions please contact firstname.lastname@example.org.
 For technical support please click here.